News — Page 322

 African American entrepreneurs were encouraged to embrace growing business opportunities during the start of the 16th Annual A.G.
 Gaston Conference at the Birmingham-Jefferson Convention Complex on Tuesday morning.
 A panel of business leaders shared with attendees a variety of opportunities.
 Bob Dickerson, executive director of the Birmingham Business Resource Center and host of the conference, said Birmingham has plenty […]

-Congressman Bradley Byrne (AL-01) on Saturday went up with his latest television ad, which hits both of the other leading two candidates in Alabama’s Republican U.S. Senate primary field.
-The 30-second spot represents what is known as a “contrast ad,” with negatives against former U.S. Attorney General Jeff Sessions and former Auburn University head football […]
+Congressman Bradley Byrne went up with his latest television ad, which hits both of the other leading two candidates in Alabama's GOP Senate primary field.

 Creating an environment that develops the next generation of young entrepreneurs and business owners was the focus of a panel discussion Wednesday at the 16th annual A.G.
 Gaston Conference.
 Bob Dickerson, executive director of the Birmingham Business Resource Center and host of the conference, said his team chose this panel topic to talk about how the community can […]